DeepRegNet/DeepReg/docs/source/getting_started/install.rst

     pip install deepreg

-The pip install will allow access to the packaged command-line tools.
 You can also clone the repository and install it locally.
 All necessary dependencies will be installed automatically.

 .. code:: bash